Immune Therapeutics, Inc. (OTCMKTS:IMUN) Short Interest Down 71.2% in March

-Immune Therapeutics, Inc. (OTCMKTS:IMUN) saw a large drop in short interest in the month of March.
-As of March 31st, there was short interest totalling 36,500 shares, a drop of 71.2% from the March 15th total of 126,900 shares.
-Based on an average daily volume of 1,645,500 shares, the days-to-cover ratio is presently 0.0 days.
+Immune Therapeutics, Inc. (OTCMKTS:IMUN) was the recipient of a significant decrease in short interest in the month of March.
+As of March 31st, there was short interest totalling 36,500 shares, a decrease of 71.2% from the March 15th total of 126,900 shares.
+Based on an average trading volume of 1,645,500 shares, the days-to-cover ratio is presently 0.0 days.

 Receive News & Ratings for Immune Therapeutics Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Immune Therapeutics and related companies with MarketBeat.com's FREE daily email newsletter.